Sunday, July 29, 2018

 Consider the words from the Collect, wherein we ask God to give us … the spirit to think and do always such things as are right; that we, who cannot do any thing that is good without thee, may by thee be enabled to live according to thy will …

-The Collect acknowledges without God’s intervention through the Holy Spirit in our lives we cannot do anything that is good or right.
-Indeed, our own very natures prevent us from doing what is right.
+The Collect acknowledges that without God’s intervention through the Holy Spirit in our lives we cannot do anything that is good or right.
+This has been true since the Garden of Eden.
+At the Garden, the Fall shows that our own very natures prevent us from doing what is right.
 Our nature is inclined towards being away from God, but with the help of the Holy Spirit, we can reset our nature to be towards God.
 We just have to ask for His help and not just ask for it, but willingly receive it.
 By receiving, I mean that we have to be willing and ready listeners, ready to listen to what He wants us to do, and then act upon that.
-We must let His will be our will.
+We have to have His will be our will.
 We have to put aside what we want to do, and put what God wants us to do in the forefront.
-This is a very difficult matter, a concept we have always struggled with.
+This is a very difficult matter, a concept we have always have and always will struggle with.

 This is nothing new.
 As Paul reminds us we have a common spiritual past, regardless of our actual lineage.
 Spiritually, we are descended from the Jews of the Exodus.
 Their God is our God; God directed their actions.
 He was a Trinity then as He is today.
 Their reality is our reality, whether we choose to understand or accept it.
 Our forefathers drank of “the same spiritual drink; for they drank of that spiritual Rock that followed them: and that Rock was Christ.”
 We are like them in that we stubbornly, due to our own nature, resist His will.
+It is in our own fallen human nature to be like this.
+This is the price that we pay for Adam and Eve’s rejection of God.
+We follow in their footsteps with the struggle with sin.
 We murmur and grumble, when in fact we should be praising Our Father Almighty.
 We are also like them, in that if we do not look up to Him who was lifted up on the cross, like Moses lifted up the snake in the wilderness, we will perish.
-However, if we will look up to Him who was crucified on the cross, and believe on Him and His Name, we shall be saved.
-By looking up, we also are to believe on Him and His Resurrection and acknowledge that without this event, we would not be saved.
+However, if we will look up to Him who was crucified on the cross, and believe on Him and his name, we shall be saved.

-Those who have gone before provide examples, both good and bad.
-We should aspire to follow the good examples of those who have gone before and not the bad examples that they left behind.
+Those who have gone before provide numerous examples, both good and bad.
+We should aspire to follow the good examples of those who have gone before and not the bad examples that they have left behind.
+We can learn from both types of examples to help us become better human beings.
 In this letter Paul addresses the bad and suggests we should see what their ill behavior gained them before we set our course and not after.
 We should not strive to emulate the murmurings of the people, though we may feel that way sometimes, as we can learn from their bad examples.
 We must see their bad examples and do not emulate those; on the other side, we must see the good examples, and strive to emulate them.

-Following after the Jews, we should strive to not incorporate those bad examples, but the good examples into our lives.
-And, lest we think ourselves ever so special, he reminds us we are subjected to no special temptations, only those “as is common to man.”
-Every man on this planet is a sinner who desperately needs help, every bit as much as the next, albeit likely in differing ways.
-In sin, all are equally lost to death, unless they accept the saving grace of Jesus Christ.
+Lest we think ourselves ever so special, Paul reminds us we are subjected to no special temptations, only those “as is common to man.”
+He is reminding us that every man on this planet is a sinner who desperately needs help, every bit as much as the next, albeit likely in differing ways.
+To paraphrase my mother, the church is a hospital for sinners.
+We are here because recognize we fail miserably in Earthy and in Spiritual matters without God’s help.
+We recognize the fact that in sin, all are equally lost to death, unless they accept the saving grace of Jesus Christ.
 Which is to say, common to everybody within the human race who is not Christ, which is all of us.
 This is another example of the adage, “Those who are ignorant of history are doomed to repeat it.”
 It is an old saw, but one as valid today as the first time it was used.

 That is a reason the Old Testament should be read and reviewed and compared to the New Testament, to see where we came from, how we got here and where we should go next.
-It works like a process flowchart, from the beginning from Adam, down through the various figures of the Old Testament, the flowchart ends at the arrival of Christ and the Holy Ghost, and in our redemption.
+It works like a flowchart, from the beginning from Adam, down through the various figures of the Old Testament, the flowchart ends at the arrival of Christ and the Holy Ghost, and in our redemption.
+It is an excellent way to see the bad and good examples of the past and what worked for the people of old and what did not.
 Analyzing this flowchart, we can see our temptations and sins are nothing new, and sins are a waste of our spiritual life.
-We must practice continuous improvement, kaizen as the Japanese called it, and or Total Quality Management of our spiritual life.
+We must practice continuous improvement, kaizenas the Japanese called it, and or total quality management of our spiritual life.

-Just like Total Quality Management requires each and every member of the organization work together to achieve quality and serve the needs of the customer, so too, do the Scriptures require all believers work together, to serve the needs of those we serve, namely other believers and the Church.
-We must continuously improve ourselves in our day to day lives, not just in the church, but in our business and personal lives.
-This is the message Paul is conveying to Corinthians, we must see how our forefathers acted, emulate their good qualities and dispose of the wasteful, bad, sinful qualities.
-We must continually improve upon ourselves throughout our lives.
-We must continually work on turning our bad qualities into good qualities.
+Just like running a successful business requires each and every member of the organization work together to achieve quality and serve the needs of the customer, so too, do the Scriptures require all believers work together, to serve the needs of those we serve, namely other believers and the Church.
+We must continuously improve ourselves in our day to day lives, not just in the church, but in our businesses and personal lives.
+We must continually work on improving our bad qualities and making them into good qualities.
 Only God, the Holy Spirit, and Christ can really provide us the spiritual guidance we need to do this.
 We must trust that they will give us the correct guidance when needed.

 Speaking of lessons, when Saint Luke recounts the story of the prodigal son we oft think ourselves as that prodigal one returning to God so late in life.
 Yet there is far more to be learned than the titular son.